 Over-the-Counter Whitening

 These take-home teeth whitening kits and products are the most inexpensive, convenient ways to restore the luster of your pearly whites.
 You can purchase these cost-effective bleaching and cleaning products at your local supermarket, drug store, or online.
+Keep in mind that the cost of these whitening products varies based on the item’s size and if you buy a name-brand or generic product.

 1. Teeth Whitening Strips